What Do Termites Look Like?

 Drywood termites live in healthy wood and prefer to eat through hard pieces of wood, unlike subterranean termites.
 They like to nest in roofs, walls, and sometimes even in furniture in your home and will usually swarm at night.
 They can be extremely difficult to get rid of since they nest in the wood, compared to subterranean termites that nest in the soil around homes.

-Termite swarms occur in the spring and fall, and look like a cloud of flying insects (near wood or light sources).
-These swarms leave behind piles of shed wings.
+Termite swarms occur in the spring and fall, often near wood or light sources.

 Egg Stage